chrisdhaan/CDYelpFusionKit/README.md

 public func openYelpToBusiness(forId id: String!) // Required
 ```

-The following lines of code show an example query to the Yelp Business Deep Link.
+The following lines of code show an example query to the business deep link.

 ```swift
 let yelpDeepLink = CDYelpDeepLink()